 While the development of Abu Dhabi was not seen much, the residential areas and the outskirts were seen adapting to the change and development quickly and easily.
 The residential areas included Khalifa City.
 The then submerged Khalifa City began to surface from the sands as the development of Abu Dhabi International Airport’s Midfield Terminal appeared in the year 2006.
 Along with this, the Yas Island began to develop as the Ferrari World’s landmark red roof started to develop in the year 2009.
 The year 2009 saw major developments as it was also the year of Emirates’ inaugural Grand Prix.

 The Saadiyat Island, primarily a desert island also transformed into a cultural hub between the years 2008 and 2009, with the Sheikh Khalifa Bridge connecting it to Abu Dhabi.
-Thus over the time from 1984 to 2019, the coast of Dubai has seen remarkable changes, with new arenas of businesses emerging, making it one of the most sought after business hubs in the world.
-The coming years will show even more development in the real estate, automation, aviation, retail, and all the other industries.
+Thus over the time from 1984 to 2019, the coast of Dubai has seen remarkable changes, with new arenas of businesses emerging, making it one of the most sought-after business hubs in the world.
+The coming years will show even more development in real estate, automation, aviation, retail, and all the other industries.